woodystock/learner-materials-react-props-and-state/activities/activity-7.md

 Let's break it down. 🔨

-- Whereas before we were using object notation to drill into each piece of data we wanted to access from our cat object, we now use JavaScript destructuring assignment to extract the data we need from props.props
+- Whereas before we were using object dot notation to drill into each piece of data we wanted to access from our cat object, we now use JavaScript destructuring assignment to extract the data we need from `props.props`

-- We can then use these extracted pieces of data throughout our code, without needing to add the extra props.props object dot notation
+- We can then use these extracted pieces of data throughout our code, without needing to add the extra `props.props` object dot notation

 - This makes our code look cleaner.
 If this file was huge, it would also result in less repetition.
 Sweet!